Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 470 should be 20% quicker than the GeForce GTX 260 216SP 55 nm overall, due to its higher bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 470 should in theory be a little bit superior to the GeForce GTX 260 216SP 55 nm overall. (explain)

-Texel RateThe GeForce GTX 260 216SP 55 nm is a lot (more or less 22%) better at anisotropic filtering than the GeForce GTX 470. (explain)
+Texel RateThe GeForce GTX 260 216SP 55 nm is much (about 22%) more effective at texture filtering than the GeForce GTX 470. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison